Arwen-Digital/SermonSpark/README-SERMONCRAFT.md

 - **Scalability**: Architecture supports easy feature additions
 - **User Experience**: Intuitive navigation and clear value propositions

-The app is ready for backend integration and can serve as a strong foundation for the full SermonCraft product implementation.
+The app is ready for backend integration and can serve as a strong foundation for the full YouPreacher product implementation.